-We have completed all the improvements possible for meeting the Energy Efficiency Standard for Social Housing, which aims to reduce energy consumption, fuel poverty and the emission of greenhouse gases in Scotland, by raising all social housing to minimum standards by 2020.
+We have completed all the improvements possible for meeting the Energy Efficiency Standard for Social Housing, which aims to reduce energy consumption, fuel poverty and the emission of greenhouse gases in Scotland, by raising all social housing to minimum standards.
 Currently 98.8% of our stock is compliant, with work only not carried out in properties which are exempt because access to complete it has been refused.

-The end of the year saw us preparing for further planned maintenance work that will be carried out in 2019-20; expected to include heating and kitchen replacements throughout the Watling Street Estate in Motherwell.
+The end of the year saw us preparing for further planned maintenance work that will be carried out in 2020-21; expected to start with replacement of entrance doors in Hamilton Road and Crawford Street, Motherwell, and installation of new combined heat and power plant for Main Street, Hope Street and Calder Road, Mossend.

 With respect to the Association's overall housing stock we were able to slightly increase our number of units as a result of the purchasing strategy enabling the acquisition of resale properties on the open market.
-Two units were purchased in the year as well as a shared ownership unit being bought back.
+Three units were purchased in the year as well as a shared ownership unit being bought back.
 This strategy has been effective and will continue in the next financial year.